cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The easiest way to try out many of the CrypTool functions is with the file "Startingexample-en.txt", which is open by default in the CrypTool work area.
 But you also can open any unencrypted file from the "examples" subdirectory or any other file.

 If a menu item has no meaning to you or you don't know exactly what to do within a dialog window, please press F1.
 If the according online help isn't satisfactory please give us feedback.

-You can find a 1-page overview (menu tree) of all menus in CT1 within the included CrypTool book (see appendix A1 of this PDF file).
+You can find a 1-page overview (menu tree) of all menus in CT1 within the CrypTool book, attached as PDF (see appendix A1 of this PDF file).

 An overview about all functions in the different CrypTool programs can be found on the CT Portal website (www.cryptool.org) under the menu